Accounting for employee training in France 2026: accounts, CFP levy, OPCO and tax credit

 CGI art.
 244 quater M: director training tax credit#

-Article 244 quater M of the CGI provides a tax credit for directors who personally attend training.
-It applies to companies subject to corporate tax (IS) as well as to sole traders and liberal professionals taxed under income tax (BIC, BNC, BA).
-The credit is calculated as: number of training hours x gross SMIC hourly rate, capped at 40 hours per calendar year.
+Article 244 quater M of the CGI provided, until 2024, a tax credit for directors who personally attended training.
+It applied to companies subject to corporate tax (IS) as well as to sole traders and liberal professionals taxed under income tax (BIC, BNC, BA), but it no longer produces any effect for hours completed from 1 January 2025 onwards.
+The credit was calculated as the number of training hours multiplied by the gross SMIC hourly rate, capped at 40 hours per calendar year and per company.
+Important: this scheme has ended.
+Article 244 quater M only applies to training hours completed up to 31 December 2024; it was not extended by the 2025 Finance Act and is repealed by Article 17 of the 2026 Finance Act.

 Skills development plan, CPF, Pro-A and apprenticeship: four devices to distinguish#